-NOTE: The following procedures are for first time set up only.
+The following procedures are for first time set up only.
 For future soft top procedures, refer to "Soft Top" in this section.

-- 1. Locate and remove the following items prior to hard top removal: - Right and left side door frames - Eight door frame attachment Torx head screws - Right and left side quarter windows - Rear window - Swing gate bar - 2.
+- 1. Locate and remove the following items prior to hard top removal: - Right and left side door rails - Eight door frame attachment Torx head screws - Right and left side quarter windows - Rear window - Swing gate bar - 2.
 Remove the hard top.
 Refer to "Rear Hard Top Removal" in this section. - 3.
-Install the door frames.
-Refer to "Door Frame Installation Four Door Models" in this section.
+Install the door rails, starting with the front, followed by the rear on each side.
+Refer to "Door Frame Installation - Four Door Models" in this section for instructions and appropriate torque specifications for the door rail Torx screws.